 Your heart is a muscle that needs regular exercise to stay healthy.
 If it gets damaged, it needs rehabilitation just like any other muscle.

-Cardiac rehabilitation is a fitness program for adults with heart disease.
+is a fitness program for adults with heart disease.

 It includes exercise classes and education designed to help you return to a healthy and enjoyable life.

-- Reduces risks for coronary artery disease
+- Reducing risks for coronary artery disease

-- Improves your heart and lung fitness
+- Improving your heart and lung fitness